-Let’s just talk about making this chicken enchilada soup in the Instant Pot.
-Its life changing.
+Monsoon weather in Bangalore gets really pleasant, especially in the evenings.
+And you know what that means?
+It's soup weather!
+So I wouldn't really be kidding when I say I have more or less been living on this chicken enchilada soup.
+And it could be because it's more than just delicious - it's also insanely easy to make.
+I make this Mexican soup in the Instant Pot and it has been totally life changing!
 There is no stirring or watching over to see if anythings burning.
-It’s pretty much a dump and cook situation except for the onions and garlic which are cooked to get rid of the raw smell and bring out the flavours.
+It's pretty much a dump and cook situation except for the onions and garlic which are cooked to get rid of the raw smell and bring out the flavours.

 Tomatoes: I've used fresh tomatoes here because we always have them in plenty but if you prefer the canned variety, go ahead and replace the tomatoes and the tomato puree with a whole can of peeled tomatoes.
 Just make sure to chop them roughly first.